 At the same time, in most of my conceptual reviews I always emphasize that neurofeedback should not be considered as mono-therapy for addiction treatment, but rather be combined with other treatment approaches.
-For example, in opioid dependence neurofeedback can be combined with buprenorphine-based maintenance, or with some form of cognitive behavioural therapy (CBT).
+For example, in opioid dependence, neurofeedback can be combined with buprenorphine-based maintenance, or with some form of cognitive behavioural therapy (CBT).

-Similarly, in adolescents using illegal stimulants it might be useful to combine neurofeedback with treatment of comorbid conditions such as ADHD, conduct disorder, or oppositional-defiant disorder (ODD).
-During many years of effective application of neurofeedback in children with autism spectrum disorder, I also found that combining neurofeedback with other interventions, such as repetitive transcranial magnetic stimulation (rTMS) and sensory integration methods we were able to achieve more significant positive clinical outcomes3.
+Similarly, in adolescents using illegal stimulants, it might be useful to combine neurofeedback with treatment of comorbid conditions such as ADHD, conduct disorder, or oppositional-defiant disorder (ODD).
+During many years of effective application of neurofeedback in children with autism spectrum disorder, I also found that by combining neurofeedback with other interventions, such as repetitive transcranial magnetic stimulation (rTMS) and sensory integration methods we were able to achieve more significant positive clinical outcomes3.

-With emergence of new neuromodulation techniques such as audio-visual stimulation (AVS), transcranial direct current stimulation (tDCS), pulsed electromagnetic field (pEMF) stimulation and photobiomodulation, the combination of neurofeedback with above methods promises even more venues of possibilities as they may work synergistically to improve the treatment outcomes.
+With emergence of new neuromodulation techniques such as audio-visual stimulation (AVS), transcranial direct current stimulation (tDCS), pulsed electromagnetic field (pEMF) stimulation and photobiomodulation, the combination of neurofeedback with the above methods promises even more venues of possibilities as they may work synergistically to improve the treatment outcomes.

 There are also several other approaches that I use during neurofeedback.
-For example, psychophysiological monitoring to determine how well the trainee is engaged in self-regulation process, as this helps to recognize treatment non-responders.
+For example, psychophysiological monitoring to determine how well the trainee is engaged in the self-regulation process, as this helps to recognize treatment non-responders.

 As a rule, I always tried to use not only behavioural and clinical outcomes but also cognitive tests using event-related potential (ERP) methods to have objective functional measures of treatment progress.
 So far, I have used neurofeedback for more than 30 years and I know that it works firsthand.